commit111/linda-internet-style/README.md

 Started on Oct 1, 2023

-A website combining my previous works into one.
+A website combining my previous work into one.